Symbol1/Symbol1.github.io/vaseman/README.md

   collaboratively.
 The collaboration is such that the failure of one CPU does not delay the final result.
 This is named *Pluto code* because there were once nine planets, until someday Pluto was reclassified as a dwarf planet.
+  I also include in this work a construction called *Charon code*, which is after the moon of Pluto.

 ![Vaseman celebrating for obtaining a PhD degree](Jau-Pao%20Wang%202021-08-20.jpg) ↑ Jau-Pao Wang, August 2021, pen on paper.